 A "conglomerate" merger encompasses all mergers other than horizontal and vertical mergers.
-An integration of completely unrelated products or activities is called a "pure" conglomerate merger.
-22 Mergers between firms that manufacture the same product but in different geographic markets are called "market extension" mergers.
-23 When a firm producing one product buys another firm which makes different products that are related to
+An integration of completely unrelated products or activities is called a "pure" conglomerate merger.22 Mergers between firms that manufacture the same product but in different geographic markets are called "market extension" mergers.23 When a firm

-$^{^{15}}$ Herbert Hovenkamp, Federal Antitrust Policy - The Law of Competition and Its Practice, \S 9.2b (4th ed.
+$^{^{15}}$ Herbert Hovenkamp, FEDERAL ANTITRUST POLICY - THE LAW OF COMPETITION AND ITS PRACTICE, § 9.2b (4th ed.
 2010)